jwintersinger/find-free-gpus/README.md

 # freegpus

 As an alternative to running `nvidia-smi`, this utility will print the indices of unused GPUs.
+It requires the following Python packages:

+* `xmltodict`
+* `psutil`

 Basic usage: